The language that added 3 new letters in 2009

 The Arab conquest of the Iberian Peninsula also affected the Portuguese and Spanish languages in a number of ways.
 The Portuguese language not only has a number of words with Arabic roots, but certain cities and territories in Portugal are also based on Arabic words.

-The peak of the Portuguese Empire during the 15th and 16th centuries was a great time for the Portuguese language.
-Not only did explorers and historians become interested in the language during this period, but kings and officials of other countries and regions also started learning the language to maintain strong trade relationships with the Portuguese.
+The peak of the Portuguese Empire during the 15th and 16th centuries was a great time for the Portuguese Language.
+Not only did explorers and historians become interested in the language during this period, but kings and officials of other countries and regions also started learning the Portuguese Language to maintain strong trade relationships with the Portuguese.

 A reformed Portuguese orthography, in which words were spelled more in accordance with their pronunciation, was adopted in Portugal in 1916.
 A slightly modified form was adopted in Brazil in 1943 and revised in 1970.